oracle-livelabs/database/23cfree/js-generic-sql-driver/sql-driver.md

 ## Task 2: Querying the database

-As part of this task you can learn more about selecting information from the database.
+By completing this task, you will learn more about selecting information from the database.

 1. Create a database session

-    Connect to `freepdb1` just as you did in the previous labs, don't forget to substitute the dummy password with yours
+    Connect to `freepdb1` just as you did in the previous labs, don't forget to substitute the dummy password with your own

     ```bash
     <copy>sqlplus jstest/yourNewPasswordGoesHere@localhost/freepdb1</copy>